-- Purpose is to measure an athlete's field-running ability - Equipment: One stopwatch, one clipboard, scoresheet, pencil, one football, and four cones - Description

-A 30-meter straight running line is measured out with two cones two meters apart marking the start line and two cones two meters apart marking the finish line

-Athlete is timed as he/she leaves the start line and runs to the finish line carrying a football

-• Five seconds is deducted for each dropped ball

-- Start with 60 and subtract the amount of time it took the athlete to walk/run the 30 meters - Athlete is given two trials, with the best score recorded - Example: Athlete's time to run 30 meters is 38 seconds with no dropped balls - Score = 60 38 = 22
+- Equipment & Set-up: One stopwatch, one clipboard, scoresheet, pencil, one football, and eight cones - Stagger cones every 10 meters marked with two cones for a total of thirty meters.
+Two cones, two meters apart marking the start line and two cones, two cones, two meters apart marking the finish line - Athlete is timed as he/she leaves the start line and runs to the finish line carrying a football - Scoring The athlete starts with 60 seconds.
+Subtract the amount of time it took the athlete to cross the finish line. - Five second penalty for each dropped ball - Athlete is given two trials, with the best score recorded - Example: Athlete's time to run 30 meters is 38 seconds with no dropped balls - Score = 60 38 = 22